Cain’s Aftermath: Cain’s Greatest Sin

 *The Complete Jewish Study Bible

-Unrighteous avenues to benefit or satisfy the self include rebellion and divinations.
-Crimes against man and the spirit always source the rebellious Self, and divination (sorceries, potions, drugs) replaces seeking after God.
-Divination short circuits the enlightenment into God, to be replaced with what may seem an answer but does not resemble true revelation, nor may it propose any element of good character.
-Arrogance (stubbornness) much resembles a worshipping of the self.
-Although Samuel is speaking to Saul (left), the above scripture describes Cain quite well.
+Unrighteous avenues to benefit or satisfy the Self include rebellion and divination.
+Crimes against man as well as crimes against the Spirit always source the rebellious Self, and divination (sorceries, potions, drugs) replaces seeking after God.
+Divination short-circuits the enlightenment into God, to be replaced with what may seem an answer but does not resemble true revelation, nor may it propose any element of good character.
+Arrogance (stubbornness) much resembles worshipping the Self.
+Concerning the same matters, Samuel speaks to Saul (left), I Sam.
+13.11-13, “What have you done?”
+The scripture describes Cain quite well.

 There remains another matter concerning the sin of omission.
 Essentially, omission leaves a vacuum in thought.
-Without attempting to accomplish the goal, even if misdirected, no correction can be made.
-Thus, making an adjustment, stepping back, and with wisdom to rethink the situation is not possible.
+Without attempting to accomplish the goal (omitting), even if misdirected at first, no correction can be made.
+Thus, creating an adjustment, stepping back, and rethinking the situation with wisdom is impossible.
 All remains undone, and little can be resolved.
-When no action is taken, there is no remainder with which God can work.
+When a person takes no action, there is no remainder with which God can work.

 Cain may have been banished, but he may also have recanted his murderous nature and asked for forgiveness.
 He may have done so at any time and changed his ways.
 Now it is clear, and by willfully interfering in God’s work with others, he has despoiled God’s children, despoiled God’s plan, and continued to murder, and he has committed this great sin of omission—that of telling no one about God.
 There can be no forgiveness for Cain.